Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Where do young professionals prefer to rent in Mexico City right now?

-The top three neighborhoods where young professionals prefer to rent in Mexico City are Roma Norte, Condesa, and Narvarte, all of which combine walkability, social life, and decent commute options.
+The top three neighborhoods for young professionals in Mexico City are Roma Norte, Condesa and Narvarte, with Escandón, Juárez, Del Valle and Portales close behind.

 By the way, you will find a detailed tenant analysis in our property pack covering the real estate market in Mexico City.